karlanxAI/InpaintLab/README.md

 * Generate all selected masks in sequence
 * Clear, edit, or replace masks as needed

-Each mask can have its own workflow instead of forcing the whole image through one prompt.
+Each mask can have its own workflow instead of forcing the entire image through one prompt or one set of settings.

 ---

 ### Per-Mask Prompts and Settings

-Each mask can use its own settings, including:
+Each mask can use its own prompt and generation settings.

+Per-mask controls include:

 * Prompt
 * Negative prompt